-Use Class: Description of Land Use: Minimum Cycle Parking Standard: A1 Shops - food non-food 1/100m for staff, 1/100m for customers, 1/100m for staff, 1/200m for customers.
-A2 Financial and Professional Services 1/100m for staff, 1/200m for customers. А3 Pubs, Clubs and Restaurants 1/4 staff, 1/25m for customers.
-A3 Roadside Restaurants and Transport Cafes 1/4 staff, 1/25m for customers.
+POLICY POLICY STATEMENT PS17 Use Class: Description of Land Use: Minimum Cycle Parking Standard: A1 Shops - food 1/100m for staff, 1/100m for customers.
+Shops - non-food 1/100m for staff, 1/200m for customers.
+A2 Financial and Professional Services 1/100m for staff, 1/200m for customers.
+A3 Pubs, Clubs and Restaurants 1/4 staff, 1/25m for customers.
+Roadside Restaurants and Transport Cafes 1/4 staff, 1/25m for customers.
 B1 Hi-Tech Industry/Offices 1/50m for staff, 1/100m for visits.
 B2 Industry 1/50m for staff, 1/200m for visits.
 B8 Warehousing 1/100m for staff, 1/400m for visits.
 C1 Hotels and Motels 1/4 staff, 1/10 beds, 1/25m restaurant/entertainment area.
 C2 Sheltered Housing 1/4 staff, 1/20 beds.

-C2 Hospitals 1/4 staff, 1/20 beds Use Class: Description of Land Use: Minimum Cycle Parking Standard C3 Residential None if garages provided.
-2/dwelling (two beds or more), 1/dwelling (one bed), + 1/8 units (for visitors) D1 Plans of Worship 1/5 seats.
-D1 Health Centres, SurgerieS 1/4 staff, 1/consulting room D1 Day Care Centres 1/4 staff, 1/200m for visitors.
-D1 Family Centres 1/5 staff, 1/consulting room.
-D1 Cultural Buildings 1/4 staff, + 1/35m .
-D1 Public Entertainment Buildings 1/4 staff, 1/20 seats.
-D1 Schools and Colleges 1/5 staff, 1/3 students.
-D1 Day Nurseries 1/5 staff, 1/30 children.
-D1 Libraries 1/4 staff, 3 at Branch Library, 10 at Main Library.
+Hospitals 1/4 staff, 1/20 beds. С3 Residential None if garages provided.
+2/dweling (two beds or more), 1/dwelling (one bed), + 1/8 units (for visitors).
+D1 Plans of Worship 1/5 seats.
+Health Centres, Surgeries 1/4 staff, 1/consulting room.

+Day Care Centres1/4 staff, 1/200m2 for visitors.Family Centres1/5 staff, 1/consulting room.Cultural Buildings1/4 staff, + 1/35m2.Public BuildingsEntertainment 1/4 staff, 1/20 seats.

+Cultural Buildings1/4 staff, + 1/35m2.PublicEntertainment1/4 staff, 1/20 seats.

+Public Entertainment 1/4 staff, 1/20 seats.

+Schools and Colleges 1/5 staff, 1/3 students.

+Day Nurseries 1/5 staff, 1/30 children.

+Libraries 1/4 staff, 3 at Branch Library, 10 at M Library. ain

 D2 Places of Assembly 1/10m .

-D2 Sports Grounds 1/4 staff, 1/4 players.
-D2 Indoor Sport Centres 1/4 staff, 1/4 visitors. - Garden Centres 1/100m for staff, 1/200m for customers.
+Sports Grounds 1/4 staff, 1/4 players.

+Indoor Sport Centres 1/4 staff, 1/4 visitors.

+Garden Centres 1/100m for staff, 1/200m for customers.

-Petrol Station 1/5 staff, 1/100m shop floor where applicable.
+Petrol Station 1/5 staff, 1/100m shop floor will applicable. ere

-- Service Garages 1/5 staff.
+Service Garages 1/5 staff.

-Use Class: Description of Land Use: Minimum Cycle Parking Standard

 Car Sales showrooms 100m for staff, 200m for customers.

-Camping Sites 1/4 staff, 1/10 pitches
+Camping Sites 1/4 staff, 1/10 pitches.

-Marinas 1/10 moorings
+Marinas 1/10 moorings.

 Car Parks 1/10 parking spaces.

 Park and Ride Sites 1/10 parking spaces.

-Rail Stations 10/Morning peak service.
+Rail Stations10/Morning peak service.

 Bus Stations 4/bus bay.

-MOTORCYCLE PARKING STANDARDS
+14. MOTORCYCLE PARKING STANDARDS

-Encouraging the use of powered two-wheeled vehicles (PTW) is a contentious issue.
+14.1 Encouraging the use of powered two-wheeled vehicles (PTW) is a contentious issue.
 However, the use of such vehicles for short regular journeys also creates significant benefits, most notably in the form of reduced congestion and reduced land use for parking.

-Parking standards for PTWs are represented as the minimum provision required, which reflects the advantages they have over the car and single occupancy vehicles in particular.
+14.2 Parking standards for PTWs are represented as the minimum provision required, which reflects the advantages they have over the car and single occupancy vehicles in particular.
 As with cycle parking, these standards represent a basis for helping to provide sufficient PTW parking facilities throughout the district.
 In addition to the provision of secure parking, developers will be required to demonstrate that they have considered additional needs for PTW users, such as locker, changing and shower facilities.
+As with the cycle and disabled parking standards, when a car park is proposed as part of a development scheme, acceptable provision for PTWs will also be required.
+In these circumstances policy PS18 will be applied.

-One space, plus an additional space for every 10 car parking spaces
+STANDARD: One space, plus an additional space for every 10 car parking spaces.

-DISABLED PARKING STANDARD AND PROVISION
+15. DISABLED PARKING STANDARD AND PROVISION